adrn/thejoker/docs/index.rst

 companion.
 See the paper [#f2]_ for more details about the method and applications.

-TODO: really for the case of sparse or low-quality data
+|thejoker| is particularly useful for sparse or low-quality radial velocity
+data.

 .. toctree::
     :maxdepth: 1

     install
     random-numbers
+    faq

 Getting started
 ===============